-While there is a plethora of scriptures on alcohol, sufficient to lay out a biblical case for caution where alcohol is concerned, a problem is engendered by those who appeal to fake science and distorted history to advance their agenda.
-The problem is that those who are not ignorant of scripture and 1st century antiquity will not be persuaded.
-The ends don’t justify the means.
-You must always persuade from truth.
-Urging from biblical and historical inaccuracies will bring difficulties.
-An argument from ignorance will only convince the uninformed.
+While there is a plethora of scriptures on alcohol, sufficient to lay out a biblical case for caution where alcohol is concerned, a problem is engendered by those who appeal to fake science and distorted history to advance their agenda and people unfamiliar with scripture and 1st century antiquity may be misled.
+Urging from biblical and historical inaccuracies will only convince the uninformed.

 A problematic situation produced by the dogmatic doctrinal decree ordering total abstinence is the fracturing of relationship that is inherent in all religious legalism.
 Those who abstain may begin to have a holier-than-thou attitude and consider they are more spiritual than those who disagree with their stance.
 Those who don’t abstain may feel distain from those who do.
 Legalism never builds up.
 It always tears down.

 One day I brought a name before my church board for approval as a member of the church.
 A board member said, “Well, I don’t know if we can have him as a member of our church.
 After all, what do we really know about him?”
 I said, “Well, we know this: He has been attending our church every Sunday for over a year.
 He pays his tithes every week.
 He is a respected medical doctor in our community.
 He wants to become a member.
 I know of no reason that he should not be a member of our church, do you?”